fedeghe/malta-header-comment/README.md

 This plugin can be used on: **.html**, **.xml**, **.svg**, **.js**, **.css**, **.less**, **.scss**, **.php**, **.java**, **.ts**

 Options :
-    - **headerCommentFile** : path of the file containing the text that must be prepended, the path is relative to the template folder
+    - **name** : path of the file containing the text that must be prepended, the path is relative to the template folder

 Sample usage:

-    malta app/source/style.css public/css -plugins=malta-css-uglify...malta-header-comment[headerCommentFile:\"licence.txt\"]
+    malta app/source/style.css public/css -plugins=malta-css-uglify...malta-header-comment[name:\"licence.txt\"]

 or in the .json file :

-    "app/source/style.css" : "public/css -plugins=malta-css-uglify...malta-header-comment[headerCommentFile:\"licence.txt\"]"
+    "app/source/style.css" : "public/css -plugins=malta-css-uglify...malta-header-comment[name:\"licence.txt\"]"

 or in a script :